AbsaOSS/enceladus/README.md

 The REST API exposes a Swagger Documentation UI which documents HTTP exposed endpoints.
 It can be found at `REST_API_HOST/swagger-ui.html`
-In order to include legacy and development endpoint, too, please provide `-Dspring.profiles.active=dev` configuration option.
+In order to switch between latest and all (latest + legacy) endpoints, use the UI definition selector (right up corner in Swagger).

 ### Menas
 This is the user-facing web client, used to **specify the standardization schema**, and **define the steps required to conform** a dataset.